tgip-work/gitlab-runner/README.md

     Your current IP adress can be found <a href="http://checkip.amazonaws.com/" target="_blank">here.</a>

     > **If you don't need SSH login you can ignore both AWS key pair name and CIDR.**
+- The Gitlab server URL the runner should connect to.
+Defaults to https://gitlab.com.
+> If you are connecting to your organization's Gitlab Enterprise server use that Gitlab's URL.
+Make sure your runner host is allowed to connect to that server.
+Talk to your Gitlab enterprise system administration before you deploy this template.
 - The Gitlab project registration token to connect the runner to the project.
   From your Gitlab project navigate to *Settings -> CI/CD -> Runner settings -> Registration token* under Specific runners.
   > <a href="https://docs.gitlab.com/ee/ci/runners/#registering-a-specific-runner-with-a-project-registration-token" target="_blank">Read more about registering runners here.</a>